marijnh/Eloquent-JavaScript/11_async.md

 {{figure {url: "img/Hieres-sur-Amby.png", alt: "A network of crow nests in a small village"}}}

-In an estounding example of ((convergent evolution)), crow computers run JavaScript.
+In an astounding example of ((convergent evolution)), crow computers run JavaScript.
 In this chapter we'll write some basic networking functions for them.